Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 	or hit `Ctrl + l`.

-* You can still scroll up using the up arrow key to see past commands/outputs.
+* You can use the up arrow key to see past commands/outputs.

 ### Quick check:
 If I want to go to the directory `lecture` but I don't know where I am now, what should I do?